-The sum of frequencies of all event sequences that can lead to a release to the environment of more than 10 becquerels of cesium-137 shall be less than 10-6 per reactor year.
+The sum of frequencies of all event sequences that can lead to a release to the environment of more than $10^{14}$ becquerels of cesium-137 shall be less than $10^{-6}$ per reactor year.
 A greater release may require long term relocation of the local population

 A comprehensive probabilistic safety assessment (PSA) considers the probability, progression and consequences of equipment failures or transient conditions, to derive numerical estimates for the safety of the plant.
 Core damage frequency is determined by a Level 1 PSA, which identifies and quantifies the sequence of events that may lead to significant core degradation.
 The small release frequency and large release frequency are determined by a Level 2 PSA, which starts from the results of a Level 1 PSA, analyzes the containment behaviour, evaluates the radionuclides released from the failed fuel, and quantifies the releases to the environment.
+An exemption for performing a Level 2 PSA is granted if it is shown that core damage frequency in the Level 1 PSA is sufficiency low (i.e., less than the large release frequency limit).